Art&Craft

 Yosegi-zaiku, Japanese-style inlay

-Yosegi-zaiku is a way of obtaining wood-like designs intarsia.
+Yosegi-zaiku is a way of making wood-like designs intarsia.
 The difference lies in the technique and specificity of the drawings, which are geometric.
-The method is specific to Hakone, less than 100 km from the Japanese capital Tokyo, and is almost unheard of in other parts of Japan.
+The method is specific to the city of Hakone, less than 100 km from Japan's capital, Tokyo, and is almost unheard of in other parts of Japan.
 As I have always been impressed by traditional Japanese carpentry, this way of getting aesthetic veneers with incredible designs caught my attention.

 yosegi-zaiku